OI-wiki/i18n/docs/basic/greedy.md

 The sorting method of some problems is very obvious.
 For example, [USACO1.3 Barn Repair](https://www.luogu.com.cn/problem/P1209) (original link in Chinese) is to get the difference value of the input array, sort and simulate.

 However, sometimes it is difficult to directly see the sorting method at once, such as [NOIP 2012 King Game](https://vijos.org/p/1779) (original link in Chinese), it is easy to mistakenly use $a$ or $b$ as an intuitive sorting keyword.
 After submission, you will find WA(Wrong Answer).
 A common approach here is to try to swap two adjacent elements of the array to **derive** the correct sorting method.
-We assume that the two numbers in input are saved in one structure.
+We assume that the two numbers in input are saved in a structure.

 ```cpp
 struct {